AnthonyRonca/Crypto-Currency-Projection/README.md

 # Update #1:

   Application shows top 100 crypto-curreny and pulls from coinGecko API.
 Continuing development on the corresponding chart that shows how much you would have made.
+Next task is to refactor the state to utilize the react-redux package.

 <img width="1163" alt="Screen Shot 2021-11-03 at 3 51 53 PM" src="https://user-images.githubusercontent.com/42896991/140230232-914d022a-9cf2-4358-830e-b3eb6a520441.png">